MetaMask/metamask-improvement-proposals/MIPs/mip-x .md

 ---

 #### Abstract
 This proposal aims to refine MetaMask's API error handling by eliminating the practice of stringifying or wrapping errors.
-The current method obscures underlying issues, complicating debugging and resolution for developers.
+The current edge cases obscure underlying issues, complicating debugging and resolution for developers.

 #### Motivation
-Issue https://github.com/MetaMask/metamask-extension/issues/19697 and https://github.com/MetaMask/metamask-extension/pull/15205#issuecomment-1199953855 highlighted difficulties faced by developers due to the API's error handling mechanism, where errors were stringified/wrapped, masking the root cause.
+Issue https://github.com/MetaMask/metamask-extension/issues/19697 and https://github.com/MetaMask/metamask-extension/pull/15205#issuecomment-1199953855 highlighted difficulties faced by developers due to the API's error handling mechanism, where some errors are wrapped and stringified.
 This change proposes to break some existing error cases to facilitate clearer understanding and quicker resolution of issues.

 #### Specification
 - **Current Behaviour:** Errors returned by the API are wrapped and stringified, leading to terribly formatted error messages in some cases.